-Drum chops describe a drummer’s speed, technique, power, timing, dynamic range, and independence.
-It covers all areas of a drummer’s technical ability.
+Drum chops are all the characteristics that describe a drummer’s speed, technique, power, timing, dynamic range, and independence.
+It covers all areas of a drummer’s technical proficiency.

 It’s important to develop your drum chops to improve your skills and increase your range of expression.

-Drummers with a high level of technical ability can play songs beats and fills with greater ease, which allows them to relax into the groove and drum ‘in the pocket’.
+Drummers with a high level of technical ability can play song beats and fills with greater ease, which allows them to relax into the groove and drum ‘in the pocket’.

 Focusing on drum chops is just one of the elements of being a great drummer.

 In this article, we will help you improve your drum chops, but we will also discuss how you should not always over-emphasize this in your development as a drummer.

 Drum chops are all about technical ability.
 Therefore, you should always try to ensure that you have solid foundations of drumming, including speed, timing, technique, power, dynamic range, and independence